dladowitz/coding-for-non-coders/readme.md

 	* Copy the code from <a href="https://github.com/dladowitz/coding-for-non-coders/blob/master/resources/rails_app/Gemfile" target="_blank">Gemfile on Github</a> to your app
 * Bundle the new gems
 	* In Terminal type **bundle install --without production**
+* Stop and start you local server
+	* In Terminal find the tab with the server logs.
+Press **CTRL+C** then restart the server with **rails server**
-* Add and commit to git
+* Go back to the other Termainl tab.
+Add and commit to git.
 	* **git add .**
 	* **git commit -m "updating gemfile"**
 	* **git push origin master**